HOW IT WORKS AGAINST ANTS

 HOW TO USE CINNAMON OIL FOR BLACK ANTS

 Step 2 - Mix 1% Cinnamon Leaf Oil with 99% water in a fine spray mister bottle and wipe down the ant trails quickly starting from the entry point to their final destination.
+Do not spray all over the place.
+Just the ant trail.

 Step 3 - Vacuum the whole house.
 If you snack in your bed, home office desk and the computer keyboard or sofa, chances are there are food particles, which attract ants.
 Kitchen cupboards often have spilled food like syrup.
 Clean and vacuum these areas.
 A hand held mini vacuum is always useful.

-Step 5 - Dip 100% Cinnamon Oil with a Q tip and mark the inside perimeter of the house with 100% Cinnamon Leaf Oil.
+Step 5 - Dip 100% Ceylon Cinnamon Leaf Oil with a Q tip and mark the inside perimeter of the house with 100% Cinnamon Leaf Oil.
 A thin line of cinnamon oil will do but make sure it is an unbroken line.
-Ants will not cross the cinnamon oil line but they will find any weaknesses in your defense and go around.
+Ants will not cross the cinnamon oil line but they will find any weaknesses in your defenses and go around.
 That means all around your baseboards, doors ways, windows or any other entry point into the house.

 Spray and wipe down down your garbage can with diluted Cinnamon Oil.
 It get's rid of odors and prevents ants from climbing into your trash to look for food.
 You can also mark the perimeter of your trash can with a Q-tip dipped in 100% Cinnamon oil.